jademcosta/melanite/README.md

 * [Feature] Allows smartcrop images.
 Based on face detection and feature detection.
 * [Code] Pass the resizer and converter with dependency injection to the controller.
 This will allow us to test it (controller) more.
 * [UX] Return 400 when the user tries an invalid resize param.
+* [UX] Return errors on a header, to help debugging.
+* [Docs] Add a benchmark of melanite running on localhost (conversion speed benchmark).

 ## Thanks
-A big thank for everybody involved into [libvips](https://github.com/jcupitt/libvips), and also the [bimg](https://github.com/h2non/bimg).
+A big thank you for all the people involved into [libvips](https://github.com/jcupitt/libvips), and also the [bimg](https://github.com/h2non/bimg).